IBMDataScience/DSx-Desktop/README.md

 # IBM Data Science Experience Desktop
 IBM Data Science Experience Desktop was built for those who want to download and play locally.
 Analyze, learn, and build with the tools you love, right on your desktop.
+Download it [here](https://www.ibm.com/us-en/marketplace/data-science-experience/purchase#purchasing).

 ### Features
 * The same Jupyter notebooks you know and love with the building blocks you need for Python, R, and Scala.